vibhorgupta1993-git/Smart-Lead-Scoring-Engine-Handling-Imbalance-Dataset-/README.md

 Now, as a data scientist, your task at hand is to predict the propensity to buy a product based on the user's past activities and user level information.

 # Dataset Description
 The dataset contain two classes 0 and 1.
-The number of samples in 0 class is 37163 abd in 1 class is 1998 (Imbalance Dataset).
+The number of samples in 0 class is 37163 and in 1 class is 1998 (Imbalance Dataset).
 For this we have selected performance metric as F1 score as dataset is imbalance.

 # Solution approach
 1. we tried to balance the dataset by oversampling [SMOTE].